Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Training Skills/03_Facilitation-and-Engagement.md

 ### Learning Activities

 - **Activity** (15 mins): What makes a good trainer?
-Ask learners to think about a time they had a good trainer in a workshop, training etc. and list some of their qualities.
+Ask learners to think about a time they had a good trainer in a workshop, training, etc. and list some of their qualities.
 - **Presentation** (15 min): Introduce trainer skills and the role of the trainer in the training.